 - Competition - based on the number of advertisers bidding on it, a keyword can have low, medium, or high competition.
 This metric is based on the location and search network options you’ve selected.

-- Ad impressions share - as explained by Google, ad impression share is “the number of impressions you've received divided by the total number of searches for the location and network you’re targeting that matched the keyword exactly in the last calendar month”.
-This metric can help you get a better idea of the number of potential clicks an ad targeting the keyword might get.
+- Ad impressions share - this metric can help you get a better idea of the number of potential clicks an ad targeting the keyword might get.

 - Top of page bid (low range) - the lowest amount advertisers have paid for the keyword’s top of page bid (for the location and search network you're targeting).